public_send can be used to invoke protected methods

 To fix this, I changed the meaning of Qundef as the 'self' argument to rb_call0.
 Formerly, Qundef meant 'use the self from the current control frame'.
 Now, Qundef means 'do not consider self so protected methods cannot be called'.
 I have updated the few calls to rb_call0 to fetch 'self' from the control frame manually.
 As rb_call0 and rb_method_call_status are static, there is no concern for ABI breakage.

-#3 Updated by Nobuyoshi Nakada about 3 years ago
+#3 Updated by Nobuyoshi Nakada over 3 years ago

 - Status changed from Open to Closed